AtlasOfLivingAustralia/corella/cran-comments.md

 ## Resubmission

+This is a second resubmission (v0.1.2 -> v0.1.3) to fix a bug that appeared when building the documentation with pkgdown using GH Actions.

+* The function `set_measurements()`
+was causing a CPU limit error to trigger, and the website build process would fail (this bug wasn't appearing locally so it was missed).
+We fixed the issue and have subsequently increased the version number as a patch.

+## Resubmission

 This is a resubmission.
 In this version we have:

 * Added more details about this package to the DESCRIPTION.